 Rooted in this holistic understanding of health, Schweitzer Fellows’ projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

-Applicants must be enrolled in their graduate program throughout the Fellowship year (April 2018-April 2019).
+Applicants must be enrolled in their graduate program throughout the Fellowship year (April until May of the following year).

 Prior to Applying

-Prospective Fellows should explore the needs and interests of local community agencies that match their own interests, initially through online and community research and ultimately through individual meetings.
-Then the prospective Fellow must conceptualize and sketch out a community service project that proposes to a provide direct service to an underserved population connected to a particular local community agency.
+Prospective Fellows are encouraged to explore the needs and interests of local community agencies that match their own interests, through online and community research and individual meetings.
+From there, prospective Fellows can conceptualize and sketch out a project idea that addresses an unmet health need in an underserved population connected to a local community agency.
 The project should focus on addressing health and/or the social determinants of health in the population served.

-- Applicants are encouraged to identify a potential Academic Mentors at their school and a Site Mentor at the proposed community agency.
+Applicants must identify a potential Academic Mentor at their school and a Site Mentor at the proposed community agency.

 Required Activities of Fellows

-The Schweitzer Fellowship includes an orientation retreat in the Spring and a mid-year retreat in the Fall.
+The Schweitzer Fellowship includes an overnight orientation retreat in the Spring and a one day mid-year retreat in the Fall.

-As discussed above, each Fellows designs, implements and evaluates a unique community-based project that addresses an unmet health need in the community.
-These projects must be at least 200 hours–100 of which are direct service with a client population, the other 100 are for planning, administration, community exploration, evaluation and sustainability planning.
-Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s current academic institution.
-The Program Director is available to provide support and guidance throughout the Fellowship year.
+Fellows design, implement and evaluate a unique community-based project that addresses an unmet health need.
+These projects must be at least 200 hours–100 of which are direct service with a participant population, the other 100 are for planning, administration, community exploration, evaluation and sustainability planning.
+Each Fellow will work under the supervision of a Site Mentor from the participating agency and an Academic Mentor of the student’s choice from the student’s academic institution.
+In addition, the Fellowship director is available to provide support and guidance throughout the Fellowship year.

-Fellows are required to submit monthly reports about their activities and a comprehensive written final report to their Program Director, Academic Mentor, and Site Mentor.
+Fellows submit monthly reflection reports about their activities and a comprehensive written final report to their Fellowship Director, Academic Mentor, and Site Mentor.

-Fellows are required to complete a pre- and post- survey for the Fellowship as well as additional program evaluations.
+Fellows complete a pre- and post- survey for the Fellowship as well as additional program evaluations.
 Each Fellow’s Site Mentor also must complete a final Site Mentor survey.
 These surveys are in addition to each Fellow’s evaluation plan for his/her individual project.

 Fellows are required to attend all monthly meetings.
-Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community service, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
+Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on projects, and an opportunity to build relationships with their fellow Fellows from diverse fields, as well as community leaders.